Sunday, May 17th 2020, 10:27 am - It seems like it's always 'that time of year' along the DVP.

 It's almost a "classic" Toronto experience these days.
-Every time we see dark, rain-laden clouds sweep across the GTA, and especially if we combine rainfall with a rapid snow melt or even freezing rain, it isn't too long before social media lights up with reports that the south end of the Don Valley Parkway is - once again - flooded out.
+Every time we see dark, rain-laden clouds sweep across the GTA with heavy rain, it isn't too long before social media lights up with reports that the south end of the Don Valley Parkway is - once again - flooded out.

-With this much rain falling over the Greater Toronto Area in a short amount of time, and falling on frozen or partially frozen ground, there is a heightened risk of flooding along Toronto's waterways.
+With this much rain forecasted over the Greater Toronto Area, albeit over a longer duration this time, there is a still risk of localized flooding along Toronto's waterways.

 While this outlook applies across the entire GTA, one place that flooding is bound to happen is along the Don River, and the Don Valley Parkway.

 SO WHY DOES THE DON VALLEY FLOOD SO OFTEN?

 What exactly makes the DVP so prone to flooding?
 It's a combination of geology, hydrology and urban development.

 How many times has this happened?
 A particularly strong rain storm washes over the GTA, a concentrated heavy downpour drenches the east end of Toronto and suddenly commuting along the Don Valley Parkway goes from simply slow to downright hazardous as the Don River crests its banks and envelopes the traffic artery's south end.